 - Someone should stay with the injured person until assistance arrives.

 - It is the responsibility of the injured employee's supervisor or the responding Security Officer to report the injury to the Office of Risk Management as soon as possible after the emergency and submit a completed Accident/Incident Report for processing the employee's Workers' Compensation claim.

-- All other work-related injuries: All other work-related injuries that are not a Medical Emergency shall be reported to the Office of Risk Management on the College Accident/Incident Report whether or not the injury requires medical attention at the time of injury.
-The Office of Risk Management or the responding Security Officer is available to assist the employee in the proper completion of the Accident/Incident Report.
+- All other work-related injuries: All other work-related injuries that are not a Medical Emergency shall be reported the Campus Safety and Security office whether or not the injury requires medical attention.
+The responding Security Officer is available to assist the employee in the proper completion of the Accident/Incident Report.

 - It is the responsibility of the injured employee to immediately report any work-related injury to his/her Supervisor and complete an Accident/Incident Report at the time of the injury.
 The employee is required to have the Accident/Incident Report signed by his/her supervisor if possible.

-- The completed Accident/Incident Report shall then be forwarded or faxed to the Office of Risk Management, Sanford/Lake Mary Campus by the employee, employee's Supervisor or the responding Security Officer.
+- The completed Accident/Incident Report shall then be forwarded to the Office of Risk Management, Sanford/Lake Mary Campus by the responding Security Officer.

-- Except in cases of a medical emergency and injuries occurring after hours or on a weekend, College employees are required to obtain a Medical Authorization form from the Office of Risk Management prior to seeking medical treatment for a work-related injury.
+- Except in cases of a medical emergency when an employee is transported by ambulance and injuries occurring after hours or on a weekend, college employees are required to obtain a Medical Authorization form from the Office of Risk Management prior to seeking medical treatment for a work-related injury.
 Medical treatment can only be provided by an authorized health care provider.